csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 6.6 SUMMARY

-• **Constraint satisfaction problems** (CSPs) represent a state with a set of variable/value pairs and represent the conditions for a solution by a set of constraints on the variables.
+- **Constraint satisfaction problems** (CSPs) represent a state with a set of variable/value pairs and represent the conditions for a solution by a set of constraints on the variables.
 Many important real-world problems can be described as CSPs.

-• A number of inference techniques use the constraints to infer which variable/value pairs are consistent and which are not.
+- A number of inference techniques use the constraints to infer which variable/value pairs are consistent and which are not.
 These include node, arc, path, and k-consistency.

-• **Backtracking search**, a form of depth-first search, is commonly used for solving CSPs.
+- **Backtracking search**, a form of depth-first search, is commonly used for solving CSPs.
 Inference can be interwoven with search.

-• The **minimum-remaining-values** and **degree** heuristics are domain-independent meth- ods for deciding which variable to choose next in a backtracking search.
-The **least- constraining-value** heuristic helps in deciding which value to try first for a given variable.
+- The **minimum-remaining-values** and **degree** heuristics are domain-independent methods for deciding which variable to choose next in a backtracking search.
+The **leastconstraining-value** heuristic helps in deciding which value to try first for a given variable.
 Backtracking occurs when no legal assignment can be found for a variable. **Conflict-directed backjumping** backtracks directly to the source of the problem.

-• Local search using the **min-conflicts** heuristic has also been applied to constraint satis- faction problems with great success.
+- Local search using the **min-conflicts** heuristic has also been applied to constraint satisfaction problems with great success.

-• The complexity of solving a CSP is strongly related to the structure of its constraint graph.
+- The complexity of solving a CSP is strongly related to the structure of its constraint graph.
 Tree-structured problems can be solved in linear time. **Cutset conditioning** can reduce a general CSP to a tree-structured one and is quite efficient if a small cutset can be found. **Tree decomposition** techniques transform the CSP into a tree of subproblems and are efficient if the **tree width** of the constraint graph is small.

 BIBLIOGRAPHICAL AND HISTORICAL NOTES

 The earliest work related to constraint satisfaction dealt largely with numerical constraints.
-Equational constraints with integer domains were studied by the Indian mathematician Brah- magupta in the seventh century; they are often called **Diophantine equations**, after the GreekDIOPHANTINE
+Equational constraints with integer domains were studied by the Indian mathematician Brahmagupta in the seventh century; they are often called **Diophantine equations**, after the GreekDIOPHANTINE

 EQUATIONS

 mathematician Diophantus (c.
-200–284), who actually considered the domain of positive ra- tionals.
+200–284), who actually considered the domain of positive rationals.
 Systematic methods for solving linear equations by variable elimination were studied by Gauss (1829); the solution of linear inequality constraints goes back to Fourier (1827).

 Finite-domain constraint satisfaction problems also have a long history.
 For example, **graph coloring** (of which map coloring is a special case) is an old problem in mathematics.GRAPH COLORING